-- a) A SSU Officer may conduct or participate in a search of a student's person, possessions, or locker where there is probable cause to do so in accordance with federal and state law.
-The SSU Officer shall, as soon as practicable, inform the school principal or designee prior to conducting a probable cause search.
-The SSU Officer shall not ask school employees to participate in a search of a student's person, possessions, or locker, absent probable cause and exigent circumstances. - b) A SPS building-level administrator may conduct a search of a student's person, possessions, or locker where a) there is reasonable suspicion to believe that the student has violated or is violating state or federal law or violated SPS or the school Code of Conduct, and b) the search is justified in scope given such suspicion or is otherwise allowed by law.
-The SPS building-level administrator shall not ask a SSU Officer to assist in a search for suspected violation of SPS or the school Code of Conduct.
+- a) An SRO Officer may conduct or participate in a search of a student's person, possessions, or locker where there is probable cause to do so in accordance with federal and state law.
+The SRO Officer shall, as soon as practicable, inform the school principal or designee prior to conducting a probable cause search.
+The SRO Officer shall not ask school employees to participate in a search of a student's person, possessions, or locker, absent probable cause and exigent circumstances. - b) A SPS building-level administrator may conduct a search of a student's person, possessions, or locker where a) there is reasonable suspicion to believe that the student has violated or is violating state or federal law or violated SPS or the school Code of Conduct, and b) the search is justified in scope given such suspicion or is otherwise allowed by law.
+The SPS building-level administrator shall not ask an SRO Officer to assist in a search for suspected violation of SPS or the school Code of Conduct.
 Legal questions regarding the parameters for SPS administrators conducting searches should be directed to SPS. - c) Strip searches of students by school officials are strictly prohibited under any circumstances.
-A SSU Officer may conduct a limited strip search of a student on school property in accordance with state and federal law, provided that the SSU Officer be of the same student identified gender and conducted in the least intrusive manner possible to protect students and staff.
+An SRO Officer may conduct a limited strip search of a student on school property in accordance with state and federal law, provided that the SRO Officer be of the same student identified gender and conducted in the least intrusive manner possible to protect students and staff. - 6.
+Questioning of Students: In a situation which does not involve a direct and imminent threat to a student, staff, administrator or public safety, the SRO Officer shall inform the building administrator or designee who shall then inform the student's parent, guardian or interested adult, prior to questioning the student.
+An SRO Officer may question or participate in the questioning of a student about conduct that could expose the student to criminal or delinquency proceedings or arrest only after informing the student of his or her Miranda rights, and only in the presence of the student's parent or guardian or interested adult, according to law, except parental notice and/or presence may not be required in situations involving a direct and imminent threat to a student, staff, administrator or public safety.
+The SRO Officer shall not ask a school official to question a student in an effort to circumvent federal or state law.

-- 6. Questioning of Students: A SSU Officer may question or participate in the questioning of a student about conduct that could expose the student to criminal or delinquency proceedings or arrest only after informing the student of his or her Miranda rights, and only in the presence of the student's parent or guardian or interested adult, according to law, except parental notice and/or presence may not be required in situations involving a direct and imminent threat to a student, staff, administrator or public safety.
-When practicable, in a situation which does not involve a direct and imminent threat to a student, staff, administrator or public safety, the SSU Officer shall inform the building administrator or designee prior to questioning the student.
-The SSU Officer shall not ask a school official to question a student in an effort to circumvent federal or state law. - 7.
-Chain of Command: Each SSU Officer assigned to a school building is an employee of the SPD, and reports to, and takes commands from, his or her commanding officer/s, typically one or more Sergeants assigned to the SSU.
-The SSU Sergeant/s report to and takes commands from SPD supervisors, including Lieutenants, Captains, Deputy Chiefs and the Police Commissioner.
-Any SPD supervisor may also issue commands to an SSU Officer when the need arises.
+7. Chain of Command: Each SRO Officer assigned to a school building is an employee of the SPD, and reports to, and takes commands from, his or her commanding officer/s, typically one or more Sergeants assigned to the SRO.
+The SRO Sergeant/s report to and takes commands from SPD supervisors, including Lieutenants, Captains, Deputy Chiefs and the Police Commissioner.
+Any SPD supervisor may also issue commands to an SRO Officer when the need arises.

-Performance Evaluation Standards:
+8. Performance Evaluation Standards: